Union Club of the City of New York: History

 The Union Club was founded in 1836 at a meeting held at the home of John McCrackan at 1 Bond Street, and was considered "the most thoroughly aristocratic private institution in the city."
 The Union Club has been referred to as the "Mother of Clubs" because it was from the Union Club and its membership that many other private clubs in New York and elsewhere have sprung.
 From the beginning, the Union Club was known for its strongly conservative principles.
 During the Civil War, the club refused to expel its Confederate members, despite taking a strong line on suppressing anti-draft riots.
-This policy, and a belief that the Union's admission standards had fallen, led some members of the Union to leave and form other private clubs (including the Union League Club of New York and the Knickerbocker Club).
+This policy led some members of the Union to leave and form the Union League Club of New York.

 In 1891, the Metropolitan Club was founded by J.P.
 Morgan as a direct answer to the Union Club, after many of Morgan's friends were denied entry to the Union Club.
+The Knickerbocker Club was founded by members of the Union who thought the membership standards had fallen.

 In 1903, The Brook was founded by some prominent members of the Union Club (as well as some members of other New York City private clubs, such as the Knickerbocker Club and Metropolitan Club).

 In 1918, the Union began using women waitresses to free male employees for service related to World War I. This was the first time women were officially allowed entrance to the previously male-only enclave.

 In 1932, the Union Club boasted 1,300 members.
 By the 1950s, urban social club membership was dwindling, in large part because of the movement of wealthy families to the suburbs.
 In 1954, Union Club membership had declined to 950 members.
 In 1959, the Union Club and the Knickerbocker Club considered merging the Union's 900 men with The Knick's 550 members, but the plan never came to fruition.

 The Union Club is one of the few places where the game of bottle pool is still popular.